macleod2486/UTNow/README.md

 ###Contributions

-To contribute building information that can be found to this project go to
+To contribute building information that can be found to this project fork the project then go to

     res/values/strings.xml